ms-id-standards/MSIdentityStandardsExplainers/PasskeyEndpointsWellKnownUrl/explainer.md

 ## Open Questions

 - Should the FQDN defined in the metadata values be required to match the RP ID serving the metadata?

-- Should we add an explicit delete passkey endpoint (vs just manage) that can actually perform a getAssertion to help the user more seamlessly delete the exact credential?
+## Future Updates

+- Delete passkey endpoint